2lag/three/readme.md

 ### todo
  - clean main.js
-   - optimize createFaceGeometry ( this is hottest path rn outside of frames )
-   - clean / optimize parseMap ( seeing some ez functions to make: i.e. setCamPos( ) )
-   - make sure all throws are handled globally
-   - remove all regex ( search for '.match' & '/;' )
+   - read over then delete scratchwork.js
    - optimize loops
    - optimize rendering method ( current way is not efficient for threejs standards )
+     - merged render style [here](https://threejs.org/examples/?q=instanc#webgl_instancing_performance) gave best results on laptop w/o gpu
+   - make sure all throws are handled globally

+ - use live server to launch not vsc stuff

  - get map loading from file upload
    - if uploaded/current wad name does not match the one in the map settings/entity, error out w/ on screen message ( clear on matching wad load ) and dont load until it does ( split by '/' if in string and get last since we just want file name )